Readri205/MS2_Project/README.md

 Note that different Code Editors will have different processes for making the clone once the HTTPS link copy is made in step 4 above.

-1. If using GitHub Desktop, the clone can de saved directly into GitHub Desktop from the "Code" dropdown menu.
+1. If using **GitHub Desktop**, the clone can de saved directly into GitHub Desktop from the "Code" dropdown menu by choosing **'Open with GitHub Desktop'**.

-1. A zip file clone can be downloaded from the same "Code" drop down above;
+A **Zip File** clone can be downloaded from the same "Code" drop down above;
-1. Select 'Download ZIP' and the complete zip file will be saved to you local computer.
+1. Select **'Download ZIP'** and the complete zip file will be saved to you local computer.

 ## Credits